-Recipients are required to provide PPR annual and semi-annual financial and narrative progress reports through eGrants, AmeriCorps' web-based grants management system.
-All recipients must submit quarterly financial reports to the U.S. Department of Health and Human Services Payment Management System.
+Recipients are required to provide annual progress reports and semi-annual financial reports through eGrants, AmeriCorps' web-based grants management system.

-In addition, at the end of the award period, a grantee must submit final financial and progress reports that are cumulative over the entire award period and consistent with the close-out requirements.
-The final reports are due 120 days after the end of the period of performance.
+In addition, at the end of the award period, a grantee must submit a final financial report that is cumulative over the entire award period and consistent with the close-out requirements.
+The final financial report is due 120 days after the end of the period of performance.

-Award recipients will be required to report at https://www.FSRS.gov on all subawards over \$30,000, and may be required to report on executive compensation for the recipient organization and its subrecipients.
+Award recipients will be required to report at Federal Funding Accountability and Transparency Act Subaward Reporting System (FSRS) on all subawards over \$30,000, and may be required to report on executive compensation for the recipient organization and its subrecipients.
 Recipients must have the necessary systems in place to collect and report this information.
 See 2 CFR Part 170 for more information and to determine how these requirements apply.

-Once the grant is awarded, recipients will be expected to have data collection and data management policies, processes, and practices in place that provide assurance that they are reporting high-quality performance measure data.
+Once the grant is awarded, recipients will be expected to have in place data collection and data management policies, processes, and practices that provide assurance that they are reporting high-quality performance measure data.
 At a minimum, recipients should have policies, processes, and practices that address the following five aspects of data quality for themselves and for subrecipients (if applicable):

-- data measures what it intends to measure

-- data reported is complete
+- data measures what it intends to measure - data reported is complete

-- grantee collects data in a consistent manner

-- grantee takes steps to correct data errors

-- grantee actively reviews data for accuracy prior to submission.
+- grantee collects data in a consistent manner - grantee takes steps to correct data errors - grantee actively reviews data for accuracy prior to submission.

-Failure to submit accurate, complete, and timely required reports may affect the recipient's ability to secure future AmeriCorps Seniors funding.
+Failure to submit accurate, complete, and timely required reports may affect the recipient's ability to secure future AmeriCorps funding.